axios/axios/README.md

   // `xsrfHeaderName` is the name of the http header that carries the xsrf token value
   xsrfHeaderName: 'X-XSRF-TOKEN', // default

+  // `onUploadProgress` allows handling of progress events for uploads
+  onUploadProgress: function (progressEvent) {
+    // Do whatever you want with the native progress event },

-  // `progress` allows handling of progress events for 'POST' and 'PUT uploads'
+  // `onDownloadProgress` allows handling of progress events for downloads
-  // as well as 'GET' downloads
-  progress: function (progressEvent) {
+  onDownloadProgress: function (progressEvent) {
     // Do whatever you want with the native progress event },